ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # JWP Header

-A JWP Header is a set of named Header Parameters which describes the JWP.
-These Header Parameters may be specific to the proof applied to the JWP, they may identify the party forming that proof, they may describe the application purpose and format of the JWP, as well as provide other potential metadata.
+A JWP Header is a set of Header Parameters that apply to the JWP.
+These Header Parameters may be specific to the proof applied to the JWP, they may identify the party issuing the proof, and they may describe the application purpose and format of the JWP, as well as provide other potential metadata.